Skip to main content

 Tax implications on liquid funds

-Before the taxation changes implemented in 2023, investors enjoyed specific tax benefits on liquid funds.
-Capital gains were classified as short-term and long-term, with their respective tax implications.
+Before the taxation changes implemented in 2023, investors enjoyed specific benefits with regard to tax on liquid funds and other debt funds.
+Capital gains were classified as short-term and long-term, and the liquid fund taxation rates different for each.
 Short-term gains were taxed as per the individual's slab rate, while long-term gains, after the benefit of indexation, were taxed at a concessional rate of 20%.
+However, the liquid mutual funds taxation changed in 2023 after the Budget that year announced sweeping changes to how debt mutual funds would be taxed.

 For liquid fund units acquired before April 1, 2023